rvmn/apps-for-arm-linux/README.md

 # jingpad-init
-Script that fixes some problems in JingOS-arm and installs some useful stuff
+Script for a JingPad A1 tablet (running JingOS-arm) that installs usefull apps and adds some system fixes

 ## Run
 ```